 Mom's Tip of the Week 28

 Did you know...?

 Little steps can make travel better.
 If you have your health-care provider’s OK, travel is fine.
 In fact, now, when you’re past morning sickness but before your belly is at its max, can be a smart time.
 On flights, make sure to drink plenty of water and get up every so often to stretch your legs—think ahead and book an aisle seat.
 When seated, try to rotate and flex your ankles regularly to protect against swelling and clots.
 And remember to pack medical records and contacts, just in case.

 Your Baby at 28 Weeks Pregnant

 What's Happening in There

 - Your baby at 28 weeks is about the size of a cucumber.
-She is about 16 inches long from head to toe and weighs about 2 1/4 pounds.
+Once you're 28 weeks pregnant, she is about 16 inches long from head to toe and weighs about 2 1/4 pounds.

 - Her lungs are almost fully mature.
 If your baby was born otherwise healthy this week or after, the chances of survival without physical or neurological problems improve greatly.

 - She’s mastering many real-world skills.
-This week, your baby is blinking her eyes.
+By the time you're 28 weeks pregnant, your baby is blinking her eyes.
 She’s also sucking, coughing, hiccupping, and taking practice breaths.